Chinese wonder why their tourists behave so badly

 By 2020, about 200 million Chinese are expected to take an overseas holiday every year.

-Criticism of bad behaviour has in the past been levelled at American, Japanese and Taiwanese tourists, when they were also enjoying new wealth and going abroad for the first time.
+Criticism of bad behavior has in the past been leveled at American, Japanese and Taiwanese tourists, when they were also enjoying new wealth and going abroad for the first time.

 Eventually, experts say, the criticism will fade.